 Our national executive committee agreed in July to hold a consultative ballot on pay to ask members what action they were prepared to take to force the government to scrap the 1% pay cap and give all public sector workers decent, fully-funded pay rises.

-The ballot runs from Monday, 9 October to Monday, 6 November.
+The ballot ran from Monday, 9 October to Monday, 6 November with members voting overwhelmingly to support a campaign of action on pay.

-Members can opt to vote by post, email or phone (all members involved in the ballot will receive a ballot by post).
+Members could opt to vote by post, email or phone.

-We would expect to publish the results by 7 November, the day after the ballot closes.
+We published the results at 1pm on 7 November, the day after the ballot closed.

-The ballot, which will be run by the independent Electoral Reform Services, consists of 2 questions:
+The ballot, which was run by the independent Electoral Reform Services, consisted of 2 questions:

 - Do you agree that the pay cap should be scrapped; and that funds should be made available to provide you with an above inflation pay rise?